I want to thank everyone for taking the time to review!

 "This is Kent Nelson, a friend.
 He is one hundred and six years old."
 Red Tornado said and Wally felt like he was in class again, receiving another boring speech that he wasn't going to remember by tomorrow.

 "Guy doesn't look a day over ninety."
 He joked towards the person closest to him, who turned out to be Artemis.
 She spared him a glance before refocusing on Red Tornado.
 'Nobody appreciates my humor.'

 "And he has been missing for twenty-three days.
 Kent was a charting member of the Justice Society, the precursor to your mentors' Justice League."
 The robot continued.

 "Of course, Nelson was Earth's Sorcerer Supreme, he was Doctor Fate."
-Kaldur said and Wally scoffed.
+Kaldur added and Wally scoffed.

 "Please, more like Doctor Fake.
 Guy knows a little advanced science, "Dumbledore's" it up to scare the bad guys and impress the babes."
 He said while leaning over towards Artemis, who merely raised an eyebrow.

 'Oh man, X got another mission?'
 He huffed, feeling annoyed.
 'How come Bats always gives the extra assignments to him?'
-Wally would have said that Batman was playing favorites with Red X, if he hadn't realized whom he was talking about.
+Wally would have said Batman was playing favorites if he hadn't remembered whom he was talking about.
 Batman only liked Robin.

 "Take this."
-Red Tornado said, holding up an oddly shaped key.
+Red Tornado said while holding up an oddly shaped key.
 "It is the key to the Tower of Fate."
 As Kaldur moved to take the key, Wally slid up beside Megan, offering a sly smile.